Case study 2: Working Family Payment (WFP)

-John will get a FIS payment of €108 each week (rounded up to nearest euro).
+John will get Working Family Payment of €108 each week (rounded up to nearest euro).

 John’s hours are irregular and therefore the amount he earns can vary from week to week.
 To find his total weekly income the Department can average his income over a period of six to eight weeks.
 The most recent P60 is often used to calculate the average income from employment.
 In this case, his income averaged out over six weeks is €349.71.

 John’s income from employment is assessed and Mary’s casual income from working as a home help for the HSE is also assessed.
 Their daughter’s income is not assessed because she is under 22 years of age and in full-time education.

 Child Benefit is not included in the assessment of Working Family Payment.
 However all of Mary's Carer's Allowance will be assessed as income.